heig-vd-dai-course/heig-vd-dai-course/04-java-intellij-idea-and-maven/COURSE_MATERIAL.md

 Maven is also a **build automation tool**.
 It is used to **compile** your application, **run** your unit tests, **package** your application, etc.

+### Maven as a single JAR file and Maven wrapper

+TODO

 ### Maven project structure

 Maven defines a **standard directory structure** for Java projects, so that all